psychemedia/storytelling-notes/hunting_of_the_snark.md

 He thought of his childhood, left far far behind—
 ⁠That blissful and innocent state—
-The sound so exactly recalled to his mind
+[For the] sound so exactly recalled to his mind
 ⁠[Like a] pencil that squeaks on a slate!

 "'Tis the voice of the Jubjub!" he suddenly cried.